 When sp^2 hybridised carbon atoms (carbonyl groups, olefinic fragments, aromatic rings) are present in an aliphatic carbon chain they cause a downfield shift of 1-2 ppm when present at C{α} .
-They have less than half of this effect when present at C{β} .
+Sp^2 hybridised carbons have less than half of this effect when present at C{β} .

 Tables 5.2 and 5.3 give characteristic shifts for 1H nuclei in some representative organic compounds.
-Table 5.4 gives characteristic chemical shifts for protons in common alkyl derivatives.
+Table 5.4 provides approximate ranges for proton chemical shifts in organic compounds.
+Figure 5.4 gives characteristic chemical shifts for protons in common alkyl derivatives.

 Table 5.5 gives characteristic chemical shifts for the olefinic protons in common substituted alkenes.
-To a first approximation, the shifts induced by substituents attached an alkene are additive.
+To a first approximation, the shifts induced by substituents attached to an alkene are additive.
 So, for example, an olefinic proton which is trans to a -CN group and has a geminal alkyl group will have a chemical shift of approximately 6.25 ppm [5.25 + 0.55(trans-CN) + 0.45(gem-alkyl)].